-Since its launch in 2018 advisers have used Money Alive’s Adviser Portal to deliver around 4,000 educational journeys to clients comprising over 35,000 videos.
+Since its launch in 2018 advisers have used Money Alive’s platform to deliver around 4,000 educational journeys to clients comprising over 35,000 videos.
 Our aim at outset was to support advisers with better risk management, better client engagement and business efficiencies.
 This is why we are proud to support and be included in the PFS Pension Transfer Gold Standard.

 Any consumer who goes to the PFS consumer site will be made aware of the standards, they will be able to select an adviser who holds the Gold Standard (through the MAS website) and also watch a Money Alive Summary Video.
 As part of the Gold Standard, more and more consumers will become aware of the Money Alive service.

 To find out more and join, see the PFS article.

 Money Alive fully supports the aims and objectives of the Gold Standard.
 The Money Alive platform also gathers detailed MI helping to support Principle 8.
 Our platform supports Principle 1 of the Standard, enabling advisers to engage and educate their DB review clients with interactive, PMI accredited video journeys.
 Through its meticulous record keeping the Money Alive platform can help firms

 - improve their conversation with their PII provider

 - meet FCA rules including PS18/20 for DB triage

 If you’re not an existing client of Money Alive and would like to see how the product is used, see our product demo.

 Over the last year we have spoken to many firms about their PII renewal and there has certainly been a lot of press commentary around this over that period.
 It is undoubtedly a harder market but with proper planning it is still possible to get cover for this class of business.

 We have asked leading professionals to give us their ‘Top Tips’ to assist Advisers / Firms with their renewal.
 It is also essential that you keep accurate records of all DB pension transfer enquiries including those that did not proceed to receiving advice.